 The e-bike should have a proper braking system that comes to a complete stop within nine metres from the point in which they were applied.
 It is illegal to add any modifications to your electric bicycle to make it faster or more powerful.
 If you do not meet these standards or ride over the limits, you can face fines.

-You do not need insurance, a driver’s licence, vehicle permit, or licence plate to ride and own a e-bike.
+You do not need insurance, a driver’s licence, vehicle permit, or licence plate to ride and own an e-bike.
 A driver does need to be 16 or older, wear an approved bicycle or motorcycle helmet, and keep it in good working order.

 Michael Vaughan of The Globe And Mail sheds some light on the road rules for electric bikes :